WICG/attribution-reporting-api/AGGREGATE.md

 This encryption should use [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) to ensure that the information in `shared_info` is not tampered with, since the aggregation service will need that information to do proper replay protection.
-The associated data for AEAD will be the `shared_info` string, encoded as UTF-8, with a constant prefix to protect against cross-protocol attacks.
+The authenticated data will consist of the `shared_info` string (encoded as UTF-8) with a constant prefix added for domain separation.

 The encryption will use public keys specified by the aggregation service.
 The browser will encrypt payloads just before the report is sent by fetching the